jacklowe/govrate/README.md

 web app where you can rate/review governments 👌

+frontend uses React, Sass, Webpack, Babel etc.

 backend is a JavaScript/Node.js API using the Express framework

-frontend uses React

 and a mySQL database :)